 We just used indexed universal life for mortgage protection

-Jack and Joan had never heard of indexed universal life insurance.
+Jack and Joan had never heard of indexed UL.
 Most people only hear about term life insurance or whole life insurance and universal life insurance.
 Indexed universal life insurance can be a great savings vehicle to place your extra funds each month.
 Indexed universal life insurance offers not only a death benefit to cover your family when they need it the most, it also offers some living benefits that you will be able to benefit from too.